-Poland has not always been recognised for its ability to offer high quality fertility treatments, but only recently has there been a shift in this presumption.
-Due to its political and social climate, infertility was considered a taboo topic.
-Medical help for international fertility patients was hard to find, despite the fact that the first in vitro fertilisation (IVF) was successfully performed in Poland in 1987.
-In fact, Poland passed its regulations regarding IVF treatments considerably late – in 2015.
+Poland has only recently come into the limelight as a successful yet affordable IVF destination.
+Poland did not pass its regulations on IVF treatments until 2015, despite the first in vitro fertilisation (IVF) was successfully performed in Poland in 1987.
 The introduced legislations aimed to standardise the quality of health and medical protocols used throughout the country, to establish a consistent standard of care.

-Thanks to the quality of assisted reproductive treatments and the relatively low average cost of IVF, Poland has become one of the most attractive European IVF destinations.
+Thanks to the quality standards of assisted reproductive treatments and the affordable cost of IVF, Poland has become one of the most attractive European IVF destinations.

 What about laws?

 - Maximum number of embryos to transfer - no limit.

 - IVF treatments for lesbian couples - not allowed.

 - IVF treatments for single women - not allowed.

 - Demand on donor eggs - high.